 CSWEP: Survey & Annual Report

 Women’s representation in economics has increased since CSWEP first surveyed economics departments regarding the gender composition of faculty in 1972.
-CSWEP’s annual report surveys some 250 departments annually with findings reported in the AER: May Papers & Proceedings and reprinted in the CSWEP Annual Report.
+CSWEP’s annual report surveys some 250 departments annually with findings reported in the AEA Papers & Proceedings and reprinted in the CSWEP Annual Report.
+Department-level reports are provided to individual department chairs at the completion of the survey.

 Figure 1.
 The Pipeline for Departments with Doctoral Programs: Percent of Doctoral Students and Faculty who are Women